dandelero/gradle-kotlin-template/README.md

 # gradle-kotlin-template
-A project template for a multi-module Kotlin project built with Gradle
+A template for creating multi-module kotlin projects using Gradle